charlesgery/kumo-articles/blog-posts/greenit-audit/greenit-audit.md

 ![Audit screenshot](./assets/audit-screenshot.png 'Audit screenshot')

-If you have any questions or feedback to improve the audit, feel free to reach out to us !
+If you have any questions or feedback to improve the audit, feel free to reach out to us!

 _Juliette Fournier & Charles Géry are software engineers at Kumo, serverless expertise by [Theodo](https://www.theodo.fr/)_